The Pacific Crest Overland Route

 No one buys a truck camper like the Nimbl Evolution without at least one dream trip in mind.
 A vehicle like this begs to be tested – to be baptized in muddy river crossings, jostled across rugged mountain terrain, and navigated through narrow, technical paths.
 It’s meant to be lived in until it is as much a part of your journey as the places it takes you.
 The more new adventures and challenges you undertake, the more the world opens up like a map on your dashboard.

 This doesn’t mean you have to cross any oceans for the overland journey of a lifetime.
 The U.S. alone has enough natural beauty and back roads to keep even full-time travelers on the road indefinitely.
 Wilderness routes like the Pacific Crest Trail are just beyond the back gate of the nation’s largest metro areas.
 Easy to access, they remain wild and offer the same tests of outdoorsmanship that they have for hundreds of years.
+For many overlanding fanatics, the Pacific Crest Overland Route is one that must be done.

 The 2,650-mile Pacific Crest National Scenic Trail, which begins at the Mexican border in California and follows the Sierra Nevadas and Cascades through Oregon and Washington to Canada, is a classic example of a back-door wilderness adventure.
 For generations, thousands of people have thru-hiked this iconic trail each year, with countless more enjoying shorter portions on day hikes and camping trips.